 CNN spoke to activists in Ghana who work with the children to rescue them from a life of slavery on the lake.
 They said that significant support is required to ensure the children do not end up being re-trafficked.

-Nkrumah vowed to "the entire world and most importantly the victims" that "we are committed to ensuring that the resources that we've started making available this year will be improved as the years go and that we will be able to tackle this problem comprehensively."
+Nkrumah vowed to "the entire world and most importantly the victims" that "we are committed to ensuring that the resources that we've started making available this year will be improved as the years go

 "We would like the CNN crew to come back and work with us, back on the late to also examine first hand, also some of the efforts that we are putting into dealing with a situation like this," Nkrumah added.